 Tousled, Soft Waves

 "Brides are opting for more effortless looks, as if they just woke up looking like that," says Brittany Lo, founder and CEO of Beautini.
 "Waves were huge in 2018 and are continuing to stay for 2019," she predicts.
 "It doesn’t look like the bride spent hours getting ready and the softness photographs beautifully."

 Classic, Chic Buns

 "Brides are loving the perfectly messy look (thank you, Meghan Markle!)," says wedding hair and makeup artist Claire Balest.
-"We will be seeing a lot of more simple styles in 2019.
+"We will be seeing a lot more simple styles in 2019.
 Think: very textured ponytails and messy buns."

-If you're planning on wearing this royalty-approved style, Balest says to first ensure that your stylist cuts your hair with the look in mind.
-"If the loose pieces around your face are too long," she warns, "they likely won’t wear well through the whole evening."
-Then on the big day, Balest says to start with a texturizing product before styling.
-"Spray it at the roots of your hair and through the mid lengths to add volume and texture," she explains.
-"Some of my favorite products for this are Oribe Dry Texturizing Spray ($46, available at Dermstore) and Ouai Texturizing Hair Spray ($26, available at Sephora).
-These will add texture and hold to a style and help to maintain that not perfectly fixed look."
+If you're planning on rocking this royal-approved style, Balest says to first ensure your stylist cuts your hair with the look in mind.
+"If the loose pieces around your face are too long, they likely won’t wear well through the whole evening," she says.
+Start with a texturizing product before styling.
+"Spray it at the roots of your hair and through the mid-lengths to add volume and texture," Balest explains.
+Some of her favorite styling products include Oribe Dry Texturizing Spray ($46, available at Dermstore) and Ouai Texturizing Hair Spray ($26, available at Sephora).

-Loose Chignons with Unique Accessories
+Loose Chignons With Unique Accessories

-Balest also predicts that loose chignons, elevated with eye-catching hair accessories, will also be trending in 2019.
+Balest also predicts that loose chignons, elevated with eye-catching hair accessories, will be trending in 2019.
 "A great hair accessory is the modern alternative to a veil, or even an amazing addition to one," she says.
 "They are the easiest and coolest way to elevate any style.
-We just can’t get away from all things royal, and who doesn’t want to pass up the chance to wear an actual crown?"
-Balest adds, "Headbands and bows are other striking ways to elevate a simple style to something remarkable and wearable, and all will be making a showing in 2019."
+We just can’t get away from all things royal, and who would want to pass up the chance to wear an actual crown?
+Headbands and bows are other striking ways to elevate a simple style to something remarkable and wearable."

 Simple and Messy

 "This messy-hair-don’t-care look is effortlessly chic and surprisingly low-maintenance," he says.
-"Worn up or down, it holds up beautifully in temperamental or humid weather and brides won’t have to worry about loose ends hours later as that just adds to the final look!"
+"Worn up or down, it holds up beautifully in temperamental or humid weather, and brides won’t have to worry about loose ends hours later, as that just adds to the final look."